madebyuppercut/UCJSON/README.md

 # UCJSON

 UCJSON is a generic JSON serialization library for use in iOS and macOS apps, employing a clean and flexible API.
+Supported types include all primitives, Objective-C types compatible with the JSON format (arrays, dictionaries, `NSNumber`, and `NSNull`), and C types (`struct` and `union`).
+Instance variables are also serializable, not just properties.

+Note that this library does *not* work with Swift classes due to differences in the inner workings of Objective-C and Swift.
+With some basic testing, however, it looks like this library can be interoperable with Swift if the classes you want to serialize are written in Objective-C, then imported via a bridging header into your Swift project.

 ## Installation
 Simply download this repository and copy _UCJSON.h_ & _UCJSON.m_ into your project.